 But the North may yet respond to sanctions by provoking a conventional forces border clash with South Korea, either on land or sea, as it has done before.

-It has now said it will restart operations at its main nuclear facility at Yongbyon - this could open up a new source of plutonium for the North's weapons programme.
+In 2013 it said it would restart operations at its main nuclear facility at Yongbyon - this could open up a new source of plutonium for the North's weapons programme.

-When it comes to enriching uranium, it is unclear how many secret plants already exist and there is still no clear evidence to indicate whether the North's latest nuclear test was uranium-based.
+When it comes to enriching uranium, it is unclear how many secret plants already exist and there is still no clear evidence to indicate whether the North's last nuclear test in 2013 was uranium-based.
 Nevertheless, experts say facilities at Yongbyon could be converted to produce weapons-grade uranium.

 Is the US a real target?

-South Korean tests carried out on fragments of a rocket fired in December in what the North describes as a satellite launch showed it would have had a range of more than 10,000km (6,200 miles), putting the US well within striking distance.
+South Korean tests carried out on fragments of a rocket fired in December 2012 in what the North described as a satellite launch showed it would have had a range of more than 10,000km (6,200 miles), putting the US well within striking distance.

 However, there is little evidence that North Korea has yet developed a guidance system to ensure an accurate strike, or the re-entry technology to bring an intercontinental ballistic missile (IBM) back down.

-Pyongyang's ability to carry out a nuclear strike on the US is even less certain, as analysts do not believe it has yet managed to create a small enough nuclear device to be mounted on a warhead.
+Pyongyang's ability to carry out a nuclear strike on the US is even less certain, as analysts say it is difficult to assess the North's claims to have managed to create a small enough nuclear device to be mounted on a warhead.

-North Korea has shown it is determined to pursue this technology.
-Its latest underground nuclear test was double the size of the previous one in 2009.
+Nevertheless North Korea has shown it is determined to pursue this technology.
+Its last underground nuclear test was double the size of the previous one in 2009.

 But while the North might struggle to hit the US, it could target US interests in the region.
 There are more than 28,000 US military personnel based in South Korea, another 40,000 in Japan and a large military base in Guam, a US territory off the Philippines.